RyanClementsHax/notes/cloud/aws/aws.md

   - secure
 - codepipeline
   - managed service for automation of delivery pipeline for application updates
+  - uses codecommit, codebuild, and codedeploy under the hood
 - resource center
   - repository of tutorials, whitepapers, digital training, and project use cases that aid in learning the core concepts of aws
 - directory service